OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>If the gateway accepts the request it will respond with a <strong class="response">PROPERTY SUBSCRIBED</strong> message:</p>
+<p>If the gateway accepts the request it will respond with a <strong class="response">PROPERTY SUBSCRIBED</strong> frame:</p>

 <div class="bt-api-doc response">
     <button class="accordion-toggle">PROPERTY SUBSCRIBED</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>PROPERTY SUBSCRIBED</strong> message is send by the gateway as a response to an <strong class="request">SUBSCRIBE PROPERTY</strong> that was accepted by the gateway.
-The only reason an <strong class="error">ERROR</strong> message is send back by the gateway instead of this message is if the request message was malformed or the client is not yet authorized.
+            The <strong>PROPERTY SUBSCRIBED</strong> frame is send by the gateway as a response to an <strong class="request">SUBSCRIBE PROPERTY</strong> that was accepted by the gateway.
+The only reason an <strong class="error">ERROR</strong> frame is send back by the gateway instead of this frame is if the request frame was malformed or the client is not yet authorized.
         </p>
         <h6>parameters</h6>
         <table>